Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 This will help your team:

-- understand the frustrations and joys people experience when using your service
+- understand the highs and lows people experience when using your service

 - learn the language that people use when talking about your service

-The team members who observe research can then take part in analysis to help agree on the findings and any resulting actions.
+Team members who observe research can then take part in analysis sessions to help agree on the findings and any resulting actions.

 Share your findings